GHJayce/phparm/docs/en/package/entity.md

 ### StringValue

-If your entity only has a single string attribute, you can use the `\Ghjayce\Phparm\Entity\StringValue` class.
+If your entity only has a single string attribute, you can use the `\Ghjayce\PhparmEntity\StringValue` class.

 See details in [Url](./url.md)